AndriiPetrovDev/LocalizableStringsTool/README.md

 ## How to use

 * Prepare your custom settings file `LocalizableStringsTool.plist` otherwise the program will use default settings (see next section for details)
+Please check [__PlistExample__](https://github.com/AndrewPetrov/LocalizableStringsTool/tree/master/PlistExample "PlistExample")  folder for reference
 * Just download [__LocalizableStringsTool executable file__](https://github.com/AndrewPetrov/LocalizableStringsTool/blob/master/Precompiled/LocalizableStringsTool "file") and execute it in your terminal
 -OR-
 * Clone the project and compile it by yourself